Sironfoot/baloon/README.md

 }
 ```

-Baloon will automatically compile our app into the root dir (with a random filename) using ```go build -o "./filename"```.
+Baloon will automatically compile our app into the root dir (with a random filename) using `go build -o "./filename"`.
 It will run our app with the arguments provided, and delete our app executable afterwards.

 WaitForOutputLine tells Baloon to wait for a line of text to appear in the stdout or stderr to signal that our app is ready to start accepting HTTP requests.
-So configure your app to output an appropriate line, or use the standard ```Listening and serving HTTP on :8080``` that most Go HTTP Web frameworks output.
+So configure your app to output an appropriate line, or use the standard `Listening and serving HTTP on :8080` message that most Go HTTP Web frameworks output.
 If our app takes a few seconds to startup & initialise, we don't want tests executing against our app before it's ready.

 #### 4. Database Teardown